nicktheold-09/rna-seq-pipeline_NCBI_sra/README.md

 The pipeline automates the initial steps of NGS data processing, allowing researchers to efficiently retrieve public datasets and assess sequencing quality before downstream analyses.

+Obs: use Conda as ambient to SRA, FastQC/MultiQC

 ## Features

 - Download sequencing datasets from SRA using accession numbers (SRR IDs)